Definition of Accounting Interview Questions

 Answer: Inventory can be accounted for in 3 ways:

-- FIFO – First in, first out.
-The inventory which comes in the earliest is utilized in production.
-So, the inventory reflects the current prices incurred in purchasing the stock.
+- FIFO – In FIFO (First in, first out), the concern utilizes the inventory that comes in earliest for production, reflecting the current prices incurred in purchasing the stock.

-- Weighted Average Method – In this case, the inventory is valued at the average cost of the inventory.
-There are weights assigned to the various batches, and the resultant average is how the stock is valued for the purpose of the inventory.
+- Weighted Average Method – In the Weighted Average Method, the concern values the inventory at the average cost of the inventory.
+Various batches are assigned weights, and the resulting average values the stock for inventory.

 Q9.
 What are Debit and Credit Notes?

-Answer: Debit notes are created by the buyer of goods and sent to the seller when returning the goods, intimating to him that the amount of the goods has been debited in his name.
-Credit notes are issued by the supplier of goods intimating that the value of goods has been credited in the name of the concern.
+Answer: The buyer of goods creates debit notes and sends them to the seller when returning them, informing the seller that the amount of the goods has been debited in their name.
+Conversely, the supplier of goods issues credits notes, intimating that the value of goods has been credited in the name of the concern.

 Q10.
 How is Earning Per Share (EPS) Calculated?

 Answer: Earnings per share is a measure of the amount due to be earned by a shareholder on the company’s earnings.
-It is calculated by profits remaining after distribution to the preferred shareholders divided by the weighted average of the number of equity shares in a year.
+It is calculated by dividing the profits remaining after distribution to the preferred shareholders by the weighted average of the number of equity shares in a year.

 Q11.
 What are Contingent Liabilities?

-Answer: These are potential liabilities dependent on the happening or non-happening of a particular event that is uncertain.
+Answer: These are potential liabilities dependent on the happening or non-happening of an uncertain event.
 Examples of contingent liabilities could be judicial suits in a court of law.

 Q12.
 What is meant by Mark to Market Accounting?

-Answer: Mark to market accounting seeks to value assets/liabilities/investments at their present fair value rather than at their historic values.
-This is vital to ensure the values that get represented in the financials close in on the values of today rather than their outdated selves.
+Answer: Mark-to-market accounting seeks to value assets/liabilities/investments at their present fair value rather than historical values.
+This is vital to ensure the values represented in the financials close in on today’s values rather than their outdated selves.

 Q13.
 What is the Employee Stock Option Plan?

-Answer: This is a form of compensation granted by the company to its employees to exercise their right of purchasing shares in the future at a specified time and within a specified range.
+Answer: This is a form of compensation the company grants to its employees to exercise their right to purchase shares in the future at a specified time and within a specified range.

 Q14.
 Define a Letter of Credit.

-Answer: It is a guarantee given by a bank on behalf of its customer.
-The bank backs the customer’s paying ability and guarantees that if the customer is unable to pay in full to the receiver, the bank will take up the onus of the remaining amount.
+Answer: A bank gives a guarantee on its customer’s behalf.
+The bank backs the customer’s paying ability and guarantees that if the customer cannot pay in full to the receiver, the bank will take up the onus of the remaining amount.

 Q15.
 What is Capital Budgeting?

-Answer: It is the planning process wherein the firm introspects the capital expenditure policy of the firm and takes decisions on the procurement, sale or continuation of capital assets in the firm.
+Answer: It is the planning process wherein the firm introspects the capital expenditure policy of the firm and makes decisions on the procurement, sale, or continuation of capital assets in the firm.

 Recommended Articles